-The annual short report of the Company will be published and sent to Shareholders within four months from the end of each annual accounting period and the half yearly short report will be published within two months of each interim accounting period.
-Short reports will be issued free of charge.
+The annual report of the Company will be published within four months from the end of each annual accounting period and the half yearly report will be published within two months of each interim accounting period.

 A long report containing the full accounts is available to any person free of charge on request.